 Most anti-viruses these days don’t prevent you from adding extensions to your web browsers.
 That is generally left up to the user as to whether or not they want to read and comprehend what an extension can do to your browser and your computer.
 The bad part of that is that most web browsers these days, especially Chrome, is allowing extensions that can trick users into installing applications, or even viruses to give up full control of their systems.

 Due to this issue, we have ran into clients who allow these extensions and get stuck with such results as advertisements popping up on their computers, even when their web browsers are not running in the foreground of their computers.
-The user believes their browser is closed, but the extension is A screenshot of superuserkeeping the browser running in the background hidden just so that it can continue to deliver advertisements.
+The user believes their browser is closed, but the extension is keeping the browser running in the background hidden just so that it can continue to deliver advertisements.
 What this results in is an annoying user experience and a slower computer all around.

 So with this article we are going to show you how to go about removing these extensions one by one, or simply just resetting Google Chrome altogether.
 Generally we just reset the entire browser to kick all the junk out of it.
 On rare occasions we have to uninstall and reinstall Chrome, and in the most rare extreme of cases, uninstall, remove the user profile, and then reinstall Chrome.